Blogging beyond the company blog is a thing.

 Earlier this week I was approached by a digital marketing agency looking for writers to craft content to bolster their presence in the marketing landscape.
 The blog posts would live on a branded Medium account — not the agency’s website.

-If you’re not familiar with Medium, it’s a blog-style self-publishing platform that’s open to individuals or businesses who want to share content online.
+If you’re unfamiliar with Medium, it’s a blog-style self-publishing platform open to individuals or businesses who want to share content online.
 Many of the posts have a magazine-style or personal blog feel.
 Currently, there are no ads cluttering up the visual design of the sleek, clean presentation on the site.

 How Medium Works for Writers and Brands